Fall 2021 Classes

 CMA 1500: Fundamentals of Film and Video Production

 Taught by Jonathan Rattner (Section 1), Jonathan Waters (Section 2), and Carmine Grimaldi (Section 3)

 MW 9:10am-10:50am (Section 1) and T 4:10pm-7pm (Sections 2 and 3)

 Technologies and techniques of filmmaking.
 Digital video cameras, staging and lighting, sound recording, post-production sound, and image editing.

-1600 – Introduction to Film and Media Studies
+CMA 1600 01: Introduction to the Study of Film and Media

 Stylistic tendencies and narrative strategies, genres, and theoretical approaches.
 Live-action cinema, animation, experimental cinema, television, and computer-generated moving images.